 Escape the bustle of the Eternal City for the southern delights of Puglia.
 Find out about taking the train from Rome to Bari.

 After spending time in the busy city of Rome, there’s nothing like heading for the beaches of Puglia for a well-deserved break.
 Bari is both Puglia’s largest city and its capital, making it a perfect gateway into the region.

 Direct trains can cover the Rome to Bari distance of 280 miles (451 km) in four hours.
 The drive would not only take longer, but taking the train also allows you to watch the landscape of southern Italy pass by your window from the comfort of your seat.

 Frequent Trains from Rome to Bari Centrale

-As Trenitalia expands the network of its high-speed Alta Velocità (AV) trains, cities like Bari become much easier to include in your Italy trip.
-Thanks to the Frecciargento trains that now run direct from Roma Termini station to Bari Centrale station, the journey time can take as little as four hours.
+With the network of Italian trains expanding, getting to cities like Bari become much easier to include in your Italy trip.
+Thanks to the high-speed trains that now run direct from Roma Termini station to Bari Centrale station, the journey time can take as little as four hours.

 There are 18 trains each day leaving Rome headed for Bari, though only a few are direct.
 The transfer point may be Benevento, Barletta, or Ancona, so be sure to look at each route option before booking.
 Some of the trips requiring a train change also use a combination of AV trains and Regionale trains.
 Ticket prices on this route range from $37-71.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Rome to Bari Centrale

 There are only a few direct trains from Rome, to Bari each day.
 The difference in trip between direct and indirect routes is quite significant, so it would be best if you can select one of the direct options.
 The journey time increases from roughly four hours on a direct train to 6-7 hours if a transfer is required.

 Amenities on Trains from Rome to Bari Centrale